Sugar vs. infection: D-Mannose trial aims to stop UTIs without antibiotics

 Summary

-This study tests whether taking a daily supplement called D-mannose (a type of sugar) can prevent repeated urinary tract infections (UTIs) in post-menopausal women aged 55 and older.
-About 90 women who have had at least 2 UTIs in 6 months or 3 in a year will take either D-mannose or a placebo for 12 months.
+This study tests whether taking D-mannose (a natural sugar) daily can prevent recurrent urinary tract infections (UTIs) in post-menopausal women aged 55 and older.
+Participants will take either D-mannose or a placebo for 12 months.
 The goal is to see if D-mannose reduces the number of UTIs and the need for antibiotics.

 Disclaimer